soboapps/AIOhfark/README.md

 At the end of the player's turn, the dice are passed to the next player and they have their turn.
 Once a player has achieved a winning point total, the other player has one last turn to score enough points to surpass that high-score.

-* Two Player & Human vs Android Modes - Local Game Play Only, No Online Play.
+* Two Player & Human vs Android Mode (Single Player) - Local Game Play Only, No Online Play.
 * Screen Flips for Easy 2 Player Games
 * Choose from Easy, Medium or Hard Difficulty Levels for Human vs Android play
 * Wide Range of Scoring Customizations.